stacklane/docs/🗄/Article/scripting/helpers.md

 ## RelativeDateTime

+### `days(date, number)`

+Returns a stream of `Date` objects, beginning from the first parameter and spanning through the number of days in the second parameter.
+The second parameter may be negative to return past dates (in descending order).

+This is a streaming method generally followed by `map`.

+### `months(date, number)`

+Returns a stream of `Date` objects, beginning from the first parameter and spanning through the number of months in the second parameter.
+The second parameter may be negative to return past dates (in descending order).

+This is a streaming method generally followed by `map`.

+### `fromNow(date)`

 Utility for displaying relative date/times server-side, rather than resorting to a client-side library.
 Relative date/times are designed to give a general sense of time, not precision.